cloudmesh/classes/docs/source/overview.rst

 class grade.

 In case you chose a project your maximum grade could be an A+.
-However, and A+ project must be truly outstanding and include an exceptional project report.
+However, an A+ project must be truly outstanding and include an exceptional project report.
 Such a project and report will have the potential quality of being able to be published in a conference.